salrashid123/golang-jwt-tpm/README.md

 You need to first have an RSA or ECC key saved to a TPM and then specify its [go-tpm/tpm2.TPMHandle](https://pkg.go.dev/github.com/google/go-tpm@v0.9.0/tpm2#TPMHandle) with this library.

-In the following, the Key is referenced as a [persistent or transient handle](https://trustedcomputinggroup.org/wp-content/uploads/RegistryOfReservedTPM2HandlesAndLocalities_v1p1_pub.pdf) or as a PEM encoded ekyfile
+In the following, the Key is referenced as a [persistent or transient handle](https://trustedcomputinggroup.org/wp-content/uploads/RegistryOfReservedTPM2HandlesAndLocalities_v1p1_pub.pdf) or as a [PEM encoded TPM keyfile](https://www.hansenpartnership.com/draft-bottomley-tpm2-keys.html)

 Embedding a key to a TPM is out of scope of this repo but you can use [tpm2_tools](https://github.com/tpm2-software/tpm2-tools) as shown in the examples folder